jindalpawan/Django-/README.md

 It is made with "Django" a python framework.

-It has the following functionalities:'
+It has the following functionalities:

-  A. Post:
+ - Post:
     1. Add Post
     2. Delete Post
     3. Like Post
     4. Comment On Post
     5. And Of Course View Post

-  B. User
+ - User
     1. User Signin
     2. User SignUp
     3. User Password Reset